Samuel-Morgan-Tyghe/Basic-Website-React/README.md

 Next Step would be to:

 * Use Bootstrap to create a Fully Responsive Website
+* Follow best practices such as , clear code, organise and modulise .
+Take notes so as to incorporate from the beggining of next project.
 * Create back-end function for Contact Form.
 * Perform SEO Analysis and add additional content (Social media, metadata...)